morendav/morendav.github.io/content/about.md

 ### A note on privacy
   _... just when you thought you'd get away without some privacy talk ..._

-This site uses [Google Analytics](https://support.google.com/analytics/topic/2919631?hl=en&ref_topic=1008008), I use this data to understand:
+This site uses [Google Analytics](https://support.google.com/analytics/topic/2919631?hl=en&ref_topic=1008008).
-* what content my audience is engaging with (e.g. which pages are visited)
-* who my audience is, in coarse terms (e.g. coarse geotag)

 These data are used to measure content engagement.

-This site does not
+This site does not:
 * have a subscribe feature
-* comments or other content submission forms
+* have comments or other content submission forms
 * include `referrer` in share links

 This site is also [open source](https://github.com/morendav/morendav.github.io), so you can independently verify this :raised_hands: